Artificial Intelligence, Algorithms, Interaction, Decision Making (AI2D)

 Target audience and prerequisites

-The prerequisites for our training are, on the one hand, to have general knowledge of computer science and a mastery of algorithms and programming (e.g. Java or C++) and, on the other hand, a strong grasp of basic mathematics (logic, algebra, analysis, probability, ...).
+The prerequisites for our training are, on the one hand, to have general knowledge of computer science and a mastery of algorithms and programming (e.g. Python, Java or C++) and, on the other hand, a strong grasp of basic mathematics (logic, algebra, analysis, probability, ...).

 Contacts